 - Make a cranberry/ apple relish by mixing 1 lb. of fresh cranberries and 1 apple with a ¼ cup of liquid sweetener in a food processor.
 This gives you a super antioxidant blend and that has an ample amount of vitamin C.

 - Make bone broth from chicken or beef and add shitake and other mushrooms along with seaweed like kombu or kelp (optional).
-Add miso for probiotics if desired.
 Bone broth has an array of health benefits and should be consumed regularly whenever possible.

 For when you do get sick…